mhm-ufz/SMI/doc/INSTALL.md

     cmake -DCMAKE_BUILD_MODULE_SYSTEM_INDEPENDEND:STRING=ON ..

-or

-    cmake -C ../CMakeCacheFiles/eve ..

-or change the variable `CMAKE_BUILD_MODULE_SYSTEM_INDEPENDEND` with `ccmake` to `ON` after running `cmake ..`.
+or change the variable `CMAKE_BUILD_MODULE_SYSTEM_INDEPENDEND` with `ccmake` to `ON` after running `cmake`.

-### None standard locations for the netcdf-library (e.g. standard setup Macs in CHS):

-Find the location of the `nf-config` file, for example by using:

-    find / -iname "*nf-config*" 2>/dev/null

-This searches the root directory `/` for a file with a name containing the string "nf-config", not taking into account upper and lower case.
-It writes error messages like "permission denied" into the void.

-Then, instead of running `cmake ..` if not using the standard compiler, set the fortran compiler variable to the wished compiler, e.g.

-    export FC=gfortran

-then either run

-    cmake -DCMAKE_NETCDF_DIR:STRING=/path/to/nf-config/of/used/compiler

-or copy the file `specificSetup` to some other place:

-    cp ../CMakeCacheFiles/specificSetup .

-However, in case you want to keep it, you should choose a place outside the build repository.
-Edit the file as follows: add the path to your `nf-config` file, and after editing, run:

-    cmake -C specificSetup ..

-or change the variable `CMAKE_NETCDF_DIR` to the path to the `nf-config` file with `ccmake` after running `cmake ..`.

 ## Installation

 1. Change to a directory where you want to store the source code.
-2. Clone the corresponding smi repository into a folder, either using Git (if installed):
+2. Clone the corresponding smi repository into a folder using Git (if installed):

         git clone -b cmake git@git.ufz.de:chs/progs/SMI.git smi/

-3. Create and change to a build directory where you want to store the build, e.g. inside the Git source directory

         cd smi
-        mkdir build

-    Change into the build directory:

-        cd build

-4. Generate a system dependent makefile
+3. Configure the build and generate a system dependent makefile

-    Execute `cmake` with the path to the Git source directory as parameter.
+    Execute `cmake` with the path to the build folder (`-B`, folder will be created) and the Git source directory (`-S`) as parameter.

-       cmake ..
+       cmake -B build -S .

     If everything worked well a Makefile was created with the corresponding paths.